WeCanCodeIT/java-bootcamp-resources/data-access/h2/persistent-storage/README.md

 ## H2 database files

-H2 databases consist of a single file named \*.mv.db.
-There may also be a \*.trace.db file, but this is (as far as I know), a temporary file that will disappear.
+H2 databases consist of a single file named `*.mv.db`.
+There may also be a `*.trace.db` file, but this is (as far as I know), a temporary file that will disappear.

 # Example